Are Smart Meters Good Value?

 - 2.0% for gas for credit customers.

-Customer Benefits from Surveys
+Reviews of Customer Benefits

 December 2019 - 31% use less - In December 2019 a survey of 1,000 households by researchers Consumer Intelligence for the Daily Mail found that only 31% said they were using less power after having a Smart Meter installed, including just 3% who said they were using considerably less.
 Other findings were that 53% of smart meter owners had not changed their energy usage after having one installed and 16% said they were using more energy!